 Companies’ IT infrastructures have become more complicated than ever.
 According to recent reports, the global Bring Your Own Device (BYOD market) was valued at $94,200 million USD in 2018 and is expected to reach $337,500 million USD by the end of 2025.
 As a growing number of employees bring their own laptops, tablets, and mobile devices into work, it’s become increasingly difficult for managed services providers (MSPs) to gain full visibility into their customers’ networks.

 This is where sophisticated network topology comes into play.
-Network topology describes the logical and physical relationship between all nodes, devices, and connections on your customers’ networks.
+It describes the logical and physical relationship between all nodes, devices, and connections on your customers’ networks.
 Put simply, network topology refers to the way a network is arranged.
 Physical connections are connections between nodes and the network—the physical wires, cables, and so on.
 Logical connections describe which nodes connect to one another and how data is transmitted throughout the network.
 Although these connections cannot be seen, they are intrinsic to the overall function of the network.

-With the right network topology system in place, MSPs can auto detect if a device is added or removed, quickly troubleshoot network connectivity issues, and get a comprehensive, digestible visual representation of the network and its interconnectivity.
+With the right system in place, MSPs can auto detect if a device is added or removed, quickly troubleshoot network connectivity issues, and get a comprehensive, digestible visual representation of the network and its interconnectivity.

 How do you make a network topology map?

-Creating a network topology map begins with network device discovery.
+Creating a network map begins with network device discovery.
 Network device discovery is the process of identifying all computers and other devices located on the network.
-While you can do this manually, many MSPs rely on network discovery tools to automate and expedite the process.
+While you can do this manually, many MSPs rely on network mapping software to automate and expedite the process.
 Network discovery software leverages common discovery protocols—including the Simple Network Management Protocol, Link Layer Discovery Protocol, and ping—to quickly discover and collect information about virtual computers and networks, hardware on a network, software on a network, and the logical and physical relationships between network assets.